adriantalonia/data-structures-and-algorithms-in-java/src/data_structures/_02_non_primitive/_01_linear_data_structure/_02_linked_list/_01_singly_linked_list/README.md

 - **Database indexing:** Singly linked lists can be used to implement linked lists in databases, allowing for fast insertion and deletion operations.
 - **Representing polynomials and sparse matrices:** Singly linked lists can be used to efficiently represent polynomials and sparse matrices, where most elements are zero.
 - **Operating systems:** Singly linked lists are used in operating systems for tasks such as scheduling processes and managing system resources.

+## Operations on Singly Linked List:
+- Traversal
+- Searching
+- Length
+- Insertion:
+  - Insert at the beginning
+  - Insert at the end
+  - Insert at a specific position
+- Deletion:
+  - Delete from the beginning
+  - Delete from the end
+  - Delete a specific node